aryamccarthy/thesis/README.md

 thesis
 ==============================

-Gridlock in networks: The Leximin Method for Hierarchical Clustering
+Gridlock in Networks: The Leximin Method for Hierarchical Clustering

 Project Organization
 ------------